babel/babel/packages/babel-plugin-transform-decorators/README.md

 #### NOTE: Order of Plugins Matters!

-If you are including your plugins manually and using `transform-class-properties`, make sure that `transform-decorators` comes *before* `transform-class-properties`. `transform-class-properties` also must be used in loose mode to support `transform-decorators`.
+If you are including your plugins manually and using `transform-class-properties`, make sure that `transform-decorators` comes *before* `transform-class-properties`. `transform-class-properties` must be used in loose mode to support `transform-decorators`.
+To use `transform-class-properties` in spec mode with decorators, wait for the next major version of decorators in stage 2.

 Wrong: